 Social Camouflaging

-• This can lead to exhaustion and mental health challenges, as they navigate social situations using learned, rather than instinctive, behaviors.
+• This can make them extremely spent and cause mental health problems as they go through social situations imitating learnt behaviours rather than natural ones.

 Sensory Sensitivities

-• Certain sounds, lights, or textures can be overwhelming, impacting their daily lives significantly.
+• Some sounds, lights, or textures can be too much, affecting their everyday life a lot.

 Intense Interests

-• These intense interests can become a source of comfort and expertise for them.
+• They can be a source of both comfort and expertise for them.

 Autism Symptoms in Adult Men